 Advice from EPA staff on how to access publicly available information on EPA or other federal agency websites.

 With the consent of the recipient, EPA staff may provide technical advice to recipient contractors or subrecipients provided the recipient approves any expenditures of funds necessary to follow advice from EPA staff.
-(The recipient remains accountable for performing contract and subaward management as specified in 2 CFR § 200.318 and 2 CFR § 200.332 as well as the terms of the EPA cooperative agreement.)
+(The recipient remains accountable for performing contract and subaward management as specified in 2 CFR §§ 200.317, 200.318, 200.332 as well as the terms of the EPA cooperative agreement.)

 EPA staff participation in meetings, webinars, and similar events upon the request of the recipient or in connection with a co-sponsorship agreement.